reykjavikcity/webtools/README.md

 stale (last successful) result if available and `returnStale` is not explicitly set to `false`.

-It has no max size or eviction strategy and is only intended for caching a small, clearly bounded number of different cache "keys" (e.g. one result per language).
+It has no max size or eviction strategy _by default_, and is only intended for caching a small, clearly bounded number of different cache "keys" (e.g. one result per language).

-It however allows manual invalidation and purging of cache items, if needed.
+However, It allows manual invalidation and purging of cache items, if needed.

+If you need more advanced caching strategies, you must supply your own `cache` object (like `lru-cache`) that implements `Map`-like `get`, `set`, `delete` and `forEach`methods.

 **Note on TTLs:** In non-production environments, TTL values are scaled down by a factor of `cachifyAsync.devTTLScaling` (default: `20`) to speed up